Elevate your local knowledge

 Who has already a clinched a spot?

-In the National League, the Milwaukee Brewers, Philadelphia Phillies, Los Angeles Dodgers and Chicago Cubs have already qualified for the postseason.
-The San Diego Padres are very close to grabbing the fifth spot.
+In the National League, the Brewers, Philadelphia Phillies, Los Angeles Dodgers, Chicago Cubs and San Diego Padres have already qualified for the postseason.
+The Padres clinched on Monday with a win over the Brewers.
+Only one spot remains available and that will be decided between the Mets and Reds.

 Who are the favorites to win the World Series?